QuesiaSR/QuesiaSR/README.md

   - [Horizon](https://www.youtube.com/@The_Horizon) (I made the plugin for [this video](https://www.youtube.com/watch?v=kHWttkoiLws))
 - 📫 How to reach me: join [my Discord server](https://discord.gg/s9m8gf6pju)
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I am 14 and taught myself how to code when I was 11.
-Also cats meow.
+- ⚡ Fun fact: I am 15 (birthday: July 14) and taught myself how to code when I was 11.
+Also cats meow 😺.